Table of Contents

 Instructions

-• Cream butter, oil and sugars in stand mixer (or with hand mixer in a bowl).
+• Cream butter, oil, granulated sugar, and brown sugar in a stand mixer (or in a bowl with a hand mixer).
 Add eggs and beat until fluffy.

-• Fold in chocolate chips, and scoop onto lightly greased baking sheet.
+• Fold in chocolate chips, and scoop onto a lightly greased baking sheet.
+If desired, add 3-5 pieces of chocolate and flaky sea salt to the top of each cookie dough ball before baking.

 Video